mjskay/ggdist/README.md

 ## Examples

 This example shows the use of tidybayes with the Stan modeling language;
-however, tidybayes supports many other samplers and models, such as JAGS, brm, rstanarm, and (theoretically) any model type supported by `coda::as.mcmc.list`.
+however, tidybayes supports many other model types, such as JAGS, brm, rstanarm, and (theoretically) any model type supported by `coda::as.mcmc.list`.

 ``` r